alexhakimzadeh/alexhakimzadeh/README.md

 - 👋 Hi, I’m @alexhakimzadeh
 - 👀 I’m interested in Data Analytics and Full Stack Software Development
-- 🌱 I’m currently learning more about Object-Oriented Programming
+- 🌱 I’m currently learning more about Python
 - 📫 How to reach me:
 		- email: alexhakimzadeh@gmail.com
 - ⚡ Fun fact:
-		- I played college basketball my first year of college.
+		- I played basketball my first year of college.

 <!---
 alexhakimzadeh/alexhakimzadeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.